fqlx/XboxKeyboardMouse/Downloads/README.md

 #Downloads
-Get the exe to download and "view raw"
+Get the zip to download and "view raw"